awsdocs/aws-client-vpn-administrator-guide/doc_source/data-protection.md

 ## Encryption in transit<a name="encryption-in-transit"></a>

-AWS Client VPN provides a secure TLS connection from any location using an OpenVPN client\.
+AWS Client VPN provides secure connections from any location using Transport Layer Security \(TLS\) 1\.2 or later\.

 ## Internetwork traffic privacy<a name="internetwork-traffic-privacy"></a>